Yash-Garg/TelegramCompanion-1/README.md

 ## Thanks
 Thanks to everyone who helped me with ideas and with the project.
-Including @Yash-Garg for letting me host this project on his private repo, @baalajimaestro for the idea that gave birth to this userbot.
-(Alse check his [userbot](https://github.com/baalajimaestro/Telegram-UserBot)).
+Including @Yash-Garg for letting me host this project on his private repo, @baalajimaestro for the idea that gave birth to this user-bot.
+(Also check his [userbot](https://github.com/baalajimaestro/Telegram-UserBot)).
 And not last @sicrs for all the support he gave me.

 ## Donate
-It took a lot of work and white nights for me to do this userbot and make it look less like another Bot that you control and more a part of your telegram client.
+It took a lot of work and white nights for me to do this user-bot and make it look less like another Bot that you control and more a part of your telegram client.
 I know is not perfect but I'm trying my best and if you enjoy this UserBot and you want to help me you can buy me a beer using [PayPal](https://www.paypal.me/marcelalexandrunitan).
 Any donation will help.
 Thanks and I hope you enjoy my UserBot